KayEss/mkschroot/README.md

         }
     }

-A chroot is described by a structure like the following:
+A chroot configuration is described by a structure like the following:

     {
         "release": "lucid",
+        "packages": ["g++"],
         "conf": {
             "root-users": ["kirit'"],
             "users": ["kirit"]